bridgecrew-perf6/important-deployment/README.md

 ```

-* READ: you see something similar as it follows:
+* READY: you see something similar as it follows:

 ```
 {